RichardL64/Solar/README.md

 # Solar
-Solis inverter / Pylontech battery arduino integration for remote panel etc outside the cloud.
+Solis inverter / Pylontech battery arduino integration for remote panel etc without a dependency on third party cloud services.
 The inverter and batteries expose RS485 integration potential.

-Avoiding Raspberry PI solutions due to current unavailability and trying to minimise solution complexity
+Arduino seems lighter/simpler for, effectively an HTML data and Webserver front end on the inverter.

 Current state: